nic-obert/numscript/README.md

 - `11 3 [identifier condition] [stop label]`
     Jump to the statement following the stop label if the value of the given identifier condition is true.
 The stop label must be found after the if-jump statement.

+### 12 - Input
+Get input from the console and store it in the given variable.
+Variants:
+- `12 0 [save address]`
+    Store the integer input in the given variable.
+- `12 1 [save address]`
+    Store the array input in the given variable.
+- `12 2 [save address]`
+    Store the character input as an integer in the given variable.
+- `12 3 [save address]`
+    Store the string input as an array in the given variable.